priyanka34311/priyanka34311/README.md

 ### Welcome!
 The repositories below contain a selection of codes I have written for various projects and tasks.
 I learned how to code using MATLAB and Bash, but these days, I typically write code in Python.

-Other languages: SAS, R, and Bayesian Logic (BLOG)
+Other languages and packages used: SAS, SPSS, Bayesian Logic (BLOG), Microsoft Excel, and R

 Note: I comment often to stay organized and document my own logic, so the scripts should be comprehensible to those other than myself.
 That being said, I was often the sole data analyst in many of the projects below, so the comments were written only for one person in mind (me) and not a team.
 Therefore, any queries about the code can be sent to: prr2117@caa.columbia.edu.
 Thanks!